 (Mike takes a bite of the grilled chicken and vegetables.)

-Maria: I hope you really mean that.
+Maria: I hope you really mean it.
 Because this is the kind of food we should be eating more often.

-Mike: I think I just need to adjust to eating like this every day in order for me to truly enjoy it.
+Mike: I think I just need to adjust to eating like this every day for me to truly enjoy it.
 It might take some time though.
 A cheeseburger isn't so easy to forget!